What Are Geocells?

 - They help to form earth retention walls and soil sound-absorbing structures.

 Disadvantages Of Geocells In Road construction

-Following are the disadvantages of geocells in road construction:
+The following are the disadvantages of geocells in road construction:

 • The long-term performance of the specifically formulated resin used to make the geocell must be guaranteed by using suitable additives, including antioxidants, ultraviolet filters, and fillers.

 • Management, storage, and installation must be guaranteed by careful quality control and quality assurance.